-The Plan B option is preferred for extramural M.S. students, but only is allowed for oncampus M.S. students under certain conditions.
-Any request for this option is considered on its individual merit by the Graduate Education Committee, and must be submitted on an NRES Request for Action form with all the required attachments.
-This option is often a terminal degree program for those students who do not plan to pursue a career in research or for those who wish to change areas of specialization after the M.S. degree.
-The Plan B option may also be appropriate in special cases where a student executes a major special project which is equivalent to a M.S. thesis, but which does not lend itself to the thesis format.
+The Plan B option is standard for extramural M.S. students, but is only rarely allowed for on-campus M.S. students.
+Any request for this option must be submitted on an NRES Request for Action form with all the required attachments during the first year of the program.
+These requests are considered on their individual merit by the Graduate Education Committee, and decisions are final.
+This option is a terminal degree program, and students completing this option should not plan to pursue a career in research.
 A Plan B student must satisfactorily complete a minimum of 32 hours of graduate course work, of which a minimum of 12 hours are 500-level numbered courses.
+(This 12 hours can include the 500, 501, 594 and one 500 level course described below.)

-- Plan B students may take up to 8 hours of NRES 501, Special Problems. - At least four hours of 500-level courses (lecture or lecture/discussion that is letter graded and includes exams and assignments) is required in addition to NRES 501. - The student must also satisfactorily complete NRES 594 and NRES 500.
+- Plan B students may take up to 4 hours of NRES 501, Special Problems. - At least four hours of 500-level courses (lecture or lecture/discussion that is letter graded and includes exams and assignments) is required in addition to NRES 501. - The student must also satisfactorily complete NRES 594 and NRES 500.
 (NRES 500 and NRES 594 cannot be counted toward the 500-level course requirement, as they are pass/fail courses, nor can any 500-level seminar, discussion or special problems course satisfy this requirement.) - The student must also prepare and submit a critical review of a special subject in the chosen area of interest and orally defend it.
 In addition, the student must perform satisfactorily on a comprehensive final examination.